 Workshop attendees will find out what editors are looking for in a publishable paper, direct from the editors-in-chief of the RCP’s journals.
 You will learn how to understand the publishing journey, tell your story effectively, find the right journal and implement reviewer feedback to maximise the chance of acceptance.

-Speaker(s): Dr Andrew Duncombe FRCP, Dr Tevfik Ismail
+Speaker(s): Dr Andrew Duncombe FRCP, Dr Tevfik Ismail FRCP

 Dr Andrew Duncombe FRCP